vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *yoginīrūpam āsthāya rājate viśvavigrahā * //61//

 The elements that constitute the human body \( *dhātu* \) number traditionally seven: skin, blood, fl esh, fat, marrow, semen, bones.
 The Dī

 quotes only six, omitting bones.
 Their number does not coincide with that of the Yoginīs which are, says Amṛtānanda, Ḍ ākinī, Rākinī, Lākinī, Kākinī, Śākinī, and Hākinī.
 These deities, generally collectively called Ḍ ākinīs, are traditionally associated with the bodily elements.
 Here they come together with the eight Yoginīs, which are, in fact, the eight Mothers \(Mātṛor Mātṛkā\), Brahmī, and so on, traditionally considered the regents of the eight groups of phonemes of the Sanskrit alphabet.
-24 Together, these Yoginīs, says the Dī, embody or stand for the totality of the cosmos.
+24 Together, these Yoginīs, says the Dī , embody or stand for the totality of the cosmos.

 It adds: “the Goddess plays in the form of these Yoginīs.”